jakeboxer/jakeboxer.github.com/source/_posts/2011-09-09-moving-to-octopress.markdown

 categories:
 ---

 I'm now moving all my stuff from Media Temple and Tumblr to here.
-The next few posts should be reposts.
+All posts before this one are reposts.